tannercollin/Notica/README.md

 Hosting Notica on your own server is extremely easy.
 Clone this repository, change all notica.us URLs to your own domain, and then run `yarn install && yarn start`.
-You can connect to it directly or through a reverse proxy.

 ### Usage